 Salmon: Connecting the Tides to the Trees

 Interactions between the land and water create a region rich in biodiversity.
 In the Indian River estuary, salmon serve as a food source for bears and birds, connecting terrestrial and aquatic ecosystems.
-Salmon carcasses are carried into the surrounding forest by these animals and help to fertilize the soils .
-By contributing to the nutrient cycle, dying salmon keep forest and river ecosystems healthy for their future offspring.
+The salmon carcasses are carried into the surrounding forest by these animals and help to fertilize the soils.
+As salmon return to the river to spawn and then die, they contribute valuable nutrients to the forest and river ecosystems, keeping them healthy for future generations.

 A complicated web of species perseveres in the coastal temperate rainforest.
 Sea stars, sea urchins, crabs, chitons, barnacles and other invertebrates can all be indicators of a healthy coastal environment.
 The birds at Sitka National Historical Park rely on both Sitka Sound and the forest for nesting and foraging.
 Similarly, the mammals in this region are connected to multiple habitats for food sources.
 Sitka National Historical Park and the surrounding landscape are home to many types of animals that participate in this web of life and death.